Kyril777/painting-lessons/README.md

 # painting-lessons
-A front-page project styles by SASS.
+A front-page project styled by SASS.